 Membership Primary and Alternate Delegates:

 Each Task Force member organization will appoint a primary and an alternate delegate.
 Each entity’s primary delegate will strive to attend all Task Force meetings.
 If the primary delegate is unable to attend, the alternate delegate will attend on the primary delegate’s behalf and will have all the rights and responsibilities of the primary delegate.
 It is the responsibility of the primary delegate to brief their alternate on status of the Task Force.
+Task Force member organizations with more than one division, section, or department identifying Spokane River Regional Task Force interests, may have more than one representative become a task force member.
+However, for voting purposes, an entity can only have one representative vote.

 Removal from Membership:

-If a stakeholder member entity misses more than three consecutive meetings of the Task Force, the stakeholder member will be automatically removed from the Task Force.
+If a stakeholder member entity misses three consecutive meetings of the Task Force, the stakeholder member will be automatically removed from the Task Force.
 NPDES permittee, Ex-Officio sovereign and regulatory/governmental members will not be removed from the Task Force however, they may be notified by the Task Force that attendance and participation is necessary.

 Non-Voting Participants: